Dubrovnik Travel Guide

 Things to do in Dubrovnik: The cable car to Mt.
 Srđ

-Lokrum Island – escape in 10 minutes by boat
+The Lokrum Island in 10 Minutes by Boat

-1. The island is a natural wonder – a little salt-filled lake, 10 meters deep and linked to the open sea, is located on the southern part of Lokrum (it’s island’s Dead Sea) and you can swim in it without almost any effort.
+1. The island is a natural wonder – there is a little 10 meters deep salt-filled lake and you can swim in it without almost any effort

-2. The only inhabitants on the island are peacocks, exotic birds brought over from Canary Islands 150 years ago, living in a beautiful vegetation of more than 100 kinds of trees, flowers, plants and bushes planted from all over the globe.
+2. The only inhabitants on the island are peacocks, exotic birds brought over from Canary Islands 150 years ago

-5. Some scenes from Game of Thrones were filmed on the island.
-Yes, Benedictine Monastery and Botanical gardens stand in for the city of Qarth near the Jade Sea, visited by Daenerys Targaryen in season two.
+5. Some scenes from Game of Thrones were filmed on the island – Benedictine Monastery and Botanical gardens stand in for the city of Qarth near the Jade Sea, visited by Daenerys Targaryen in season two.

 Things to do in Dubrovnik: Benedictine Monastery on Lokrum Island